Non-timber forest product: Economic importance

-Estimate the contribution of NTFPs to national or regional economies is difficult, broad-based systems for tracking the combined value of the hundreds of products that make up various NTFP industries are lacking.
+Estimating the contribution of NTFPs to national or regional economies is difficult, broad-based systems for tracking the combined value of the hundreds of products that make up various NTFP industries are lacking.
 One exception to this is the maple syrup industry, which in 2002 in the US alone yielded 1.4 e6USgal worth US$D 38.3 million.
 In temperate forests such as in the US, wild edible mushrooms such as matsutake, medicinal plants such as ginseng, and floral greens such as salal and sword fern are multimillion-dollar industries.
 Others with documented trade data include Brazil nuts, bamboo, honey, chestnuts, and gum Arabic, among others.
-While these high-value species may attract the most attention, a diversity of NTFPs can be found in most forests of the world, many of which remain invisible in official statistics.

 In tropical forests, for example, NTFPs can be an important source of income that can supplement farming and/or other activities.
 A value analysis of the Amazon rainforest in Peru found that exploitation of NTFPs could yield higher net revenue per hectare than would timber harvest of the same area, while still conserving vital ecological services.
-Their economic, cultural, and ecological values, when considered in aggregate, make managing NTFPs an important component of sustainable forest management and the conservation of biological and cultural diversity.